baker339/CreditRiskBackendChallenge/README.md

 just because the scope of the project seemed to me to be just a light application to display data.

+Before running, make sure to update the connection settings in the appsettings.json to match whereever the MySQL database is being hosted.

 ### The Front End
 The challenge was to build the backend, so I didn't do too much to make a fancy front end.
 But, I tried to do a little